covemountainsoftware/embedded-cli-for-qpcpp/README.md

 * CMake and associated build tools were used to develop and prove out this project.
 * cpputest-for-qpcpp library, pulled in as a separate git submodule
-* embedded-cli (https://github.com/funbiscuit/embedded-cli/releases/tag/v0.1.4), header file only directly included within this project
+* embedded-cli (https://github.com/funbiscuit/embedded-cli/releases/tag/v0.1.4), header file only directly included within this repository
 * qpcpp (pulled in as a separate git submodule)
   * After cloning this repository, do not forget to:
   * `git submodule init`